Abstract Excision and $\ell^1$-Homology

-\begin{thDef}[excisive functor] Let $C$ be a category with pushouts and let $F\colon C\to D$ be a functor.
+First of all, we introduce the concept of an excisive functor of \oo\-categories: \begin{thDef}[excisive functor] Let $C$ be a category with pushouts and let $F\colon C\to D$ be a functor.
 Then $F$ is \emph{excisive} if it sends pushout squares to pullback squares, i.e., if the following holds: Given a pushout square

 in~$C$, the diagram